About the Cactus League

 Here's a statistical snapshot of the spring training industry's impact in Arizona:

-• $644.2 million.
-The 2018 Cactus League season generated an estimated $644.2 million in economic impact for the state of Arizona, according to a study by Arizona State University's W.P.
+• $710.2 million.
+The 2023 Cactus League season generated an estimated $710.2 million in economic impact for the state of Arizona, according to a study by Arizona State University's W.P.
 Carey School of Business.
-That represented an 11 percent increase over 2015 in real terms.
-The study, which surveyed only out-of-state visitors, also found that the Cactus League generated $373 million for Arizona's Gross Domestic Product.
+The study, which surveyed only out-of-state visitors, also found that the Cactus League generated $418.5 million for Arizona's Gross Domestic Product.

 Take me out to the ballgame - and the mountains, golf courses and pools